TinySkillet/Notes/CIS Video.md

 - It's all about how your game reacts to the player.
 - A key press, a mouse click, what happens next, you need to show them the code that is listening for those actions and the event handlers that jump in to make things happen.
 - **Justify the approach taken when implementing events and event handler into your software.**
+- You have to explain why did you choose that method for handling events.
+What were the pros of doing it your way?
+That's the deeper thinking they are looking for.

+##### 3. Interoperability
+- How your code communicates with the external software, specifically